thefirstqubit/Projects/README.md

 IOC 1: VMware Fusion (moved images) and Kali Linux (user login bypass)

-- While attempting to boot VMware Fusion and Kali Linux, notification alert stating Debian image file had been moved.
-Suspicious because files were never moved.
+- Unable to boot VMware Fusion after notification alert stating Debian image file had been moved.
+Highly suspicious because files were never moved.
 - To further investigate, Debian image file were located and proceededed to launch VMware.
-Upon successful boot the virtual machine bypassed user login page.
+Upon successful boot, virtual machine bypassed Kali Linux user login page.

 *** Double checked with Google Gemini to see if this was suspicious.
 Conclusion: YES, run a comprehensive system scan with clamav ***